 Communications circuits must be redundant and diverse to provide assurance that the RAS can continue to operate for loss of a single path or piece of equipment.
 For example, redundant communications circuits would require separate channel banks powered by separately fused DC circuits.

 If both channels share the same microwave radio tower at a substation that is acceptable, but sharing the same radio path to the next repeater site is acceptable only for frequency diverse radios or perhaps for systems which have demonstrated extremely high reliability such as a short “spur” hop into the “backbone” communications system.
 The designer should evaluate actual circuit availability, especially if any leased telephone circuits are used.
-Availability requirements11,12 and communications circuit availability calculation methods14 are addressed in the references.
+Availability requirements and communications circuit availability calculation methods are addressed in the references.

 Redundant communications circuits should be on geographically diverse routes where practical.
 As a protection example, if a specific line requires high speed tripping protection, redundant communications circuits on geographically separate paths are often specified, e.g. a power line carrier signal may be used along with a microwave path.
 A configuration using optical fiber ground wire (OPGW) and power line carrier on the same line is usually acceptable, but may not be preferred if more geographically diverse media alternatives are available.
 These same path diversity considerations apply to RAS applications.